act-rules/act-rules.github.io/pages/glossary/label-in-name-algorithm.md

 - Convert the string to lower case.
 - For each character that either a) represents non-text content, or b) isn't a letter or a digit: replace that character with a space character.
-    - For a) Judgement of "non-text" probably can't be fully automated. eg. "X" for "close" probably can be, but presumably there are more cases than this.
+    - For a) Judgment of "non-text" probably can't be fully automated. eg. "X" for "close" probably can be, but presumably there are more cases than this.
-    - For b) Use the unicode classes Letter, Mark, and "Number, Decimal Digit [Nd]".
+    - For b) Use the Unicode classes Letter, Mark, and "Number, Decimal Digit [Nd]".
 (This will exclude hyphens, punctuation, emoji, and more.)
 - Remove all characters that are within parentheses (AKA round brackets).
     - Ignore square brackets and braces.
 - Split the string into a list of strings, using a whitespace regular expression as the separator.